CausalML/LongTermCausalInference/auxiliary/Readme.txt

-This is code is used to generate Tables 1, 4-5 and Figure 3 in the supplement.
+This code is used to generate Tables 1, 4-5 and Figure 3 in the supplement.

 To generate the tables, first place the data file `quartly.mat` into